Elmer Balaban: Biography

-Balaban was born to a Jewish family, the youngest child of Bessarabian Jewish immigrants Augusta "Gussie" (née Mendeburskey) and Israel Balaban, His siblings in order were Barney, A.J., sister Ida, John, Max, Dave, and Harry.
+Balaban was born to a Jewish family, the youngest child of Bessarabian Jewish immigrants Augusta "Goldie" (née Mandebursky, later Levin) from Odesa and Israel Balaban, from Tiraspol.
+His siblings in order were Barney, A.J., sister Ida, John, Max, Dave, and Harry.
 Balaban's parents owned a grocery store on Maxwell Street in Chicago where his father often extended credit to people.

 The family decided to get into the movie theater business after his mother returned home from seeing her first picture show and commented, "Boys, that's the business you ought to get into.
 It's a great business.
 Why think of it -- people paying money before they even know what they were going to get!".
 The five eldest brothers and their brother-in-law, Sam Katz (married to sister Ida), pooled their money and leased the Kedzie Theater; although the theater at the time consisted of a bunch of loose chairs and a sheet for a screen, they still employed a violinist to give an aura of class.
 Their venture was successful and they reinvested their profits and built the 700-seat Circle Theater which featured a pipe organ, a four-piece orchestra, and booked popular vaudeville performers such as the Marx Brothers, Eddie Cantor, and Jack Benny.
 In 1917, they built the 2,000-seat Central Park Theater which was one of the first theaters to have a mezzanine and a balcony.
 They soon owned dozens of theaters that were differentiated for their ornateness and size and included their flagship theater, the Esquire Theater.
 His family sent Elmer to the Wharton School at the University of Pennsylvania to acquire business management skills.
 In 1925, the Balaban and Katz Corporation was incorporated.